 i.
-A computer implemented method for determining the 3-dimensional shape of a medical device, the method comprising:
+A method for fabricating a 3-dimensional implant to be implanted into a subject, the method comprising:

-To the extent the preamble is a limitation, Rekow discloses a computer implemented method for "scanning and recording of coordinates describing threedimensional objects of complex and unique geometry."
+To the extent the preamble is a limitation, Rekow discloses a method for "scanning and recording of coordinates describing three-dimensional objects of complex and unique geometry."
 EX-1010 ABSTRACT.
-Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three-dimensional model of the object from that data," including a variety of medical devices.
-EX-1010 1:27-33; EX-1003 ¶108.
+Rekow discloses that the "computer acquires data describing an object and its surroundings, and constructs a computer based three-dimensional model of the object from that data," including "dental prostheses, in-the-ear hearing aid housings, molds or implant to replace damaged bones, etc." EX-1010 1:27-33.
+Thus, Rekow discloses a method for determining a 3D implant shape in the form of a dental prosthesis to be implanted in a subject.
+Rekow discloses manufacturing the dental prosthesis using CAD/CAM software to control the machine tool for cutting in three dimensions.
+EX-1010 19:65-20:7.
+EX-1003 ¶109.